• Skip to primary navigation

 Here are some variations:

 • Use fresh cubed mozzarella instead of the Parmesan.
-Many Italian like to make pasta alla checca with fresh mozzarella.
+Many Italians like to make pasta alla checca with fresh mozzarella.
 It is a great combination.

 • Add your favorite fresh Italian herbs to the dish.
-The more fresh ingredients the better!
+I do this exact thing with my homemade mushroom pizza.
+The more fresh herbs the better!

 checca sauce